 Donna and I relocated our family to Bentonville from Sherwood, Arkansas in 1992.
 I am a business owner/manager and Donna works for Walmart, Inc. We were blessed to raise our children within this church body.
 Our son, Steven and his wife Holly, along with our daughter, Ashley and her husband Josh, have both made NWA their home.
 We enjoy camping, riding motorcycles and traveling.
 Our passions include Christian Education, strengthening marriages and working with Young Adults.
 Serving as a Shepherd for this Christian family since 2004 has been a humbling experience and I continuously look to God and seek His wisdom.
 My prayer for this congregation is the same as Christ’s prayer found in John 17:20-23, ”that we all be one …… and we are all brought to complete unity”.

 Martha and I moved to Northwest Arkansas in 1998, having been transferred here with my work.
 In 2010, after 32 years with General Mills, I retired.
 Martha retired from teaching in 2014 following a 20 year career.
-We have been married for 41 years and have four wonderful grandchildren.
+We have been married for 42 years, and have two wonderful sons and four wonderful grandchildren.
 In 2012, I became one of the Shepherds for our church family.
 I have been both honored and deeply humbled to serve the body of believers here in Bentonville.

 Martha and I have been actively involved with missions for over 25 years, working with the City of Children for 13 years, and although we are no longer on the Board, we continue to visit Baja to work at the home.